 Usually, the skin of the tomato is peeled for this sauce.
-It is done both for looks and tastes, for a smooth and mellow sauce.
+It is done for the looks, taste, smoothness and mellowness of the sauce.
 It is believed that the skin imparts a bitter taste to the sauce.
 Anyway, to cut down acidity which causes bitterness in fresh tomato sauce, you can add sugar, carrot or baking soda.
 I don’t like using baking soda for this sauce because it can easily be overdone, which will ruin the flavours.
-Baking soda also has the tendency to neutralise the natural flavours of the tomatoes.
+Baking soda also has the tendency to neutralise the natural flavours of the tomatoes giving it a bland taste.
 Carrots, on the other hand, add a natural sweetness to the sauce.

 For the trouble of making this versatile sauce, make a big batch and freeze in usable portions.
 It will stay fresh for one week in the refrigerator and up to 6 months in the freezer.

 This is the sauce I used for my Spaghetti and meatballs in tomato sauce.

 To prepare Fresh tomato sauce: